 I found that the marbling technique definitely has a bit of a learning curve, so I recommend practicing on something else (I did a few plastic cups) before doing your glasses.
 Also, I tried dollar store nail polish first and didn’t have as much success as I did with the cheap drug store polish (maybe $2).
 I’m not sure why one worked better than the other, but I wondered if it might have something to do with the age of the polish.

-Fill your container with water, and then drizzle nail polish on top of the water.
-If you want you can swirl the paint with your dowel, but you have to work quickly.
+Then, drizzle nail polish on top of the water.
+You can use just one color like I did or mix a couple complimentary colors.
+Then use your bamboo skewer or toothpick to quickly swirl the paint.
 Put the glasses face down into the paint, pushing the glasses under the water, and then lifting them out.

 Let the paint dry completely before touching it.
 Use a dowel rod to swirl up the leftover paint from the water.